Services

 The higher rate of inflation the faster the purchasing power of consumers erodes - what a dollar buys you becomes less and less as inflation increases.

+Inflation is what really influences the changes of Official interest rates.
 The RBA generally likes to keep inflation between the 2-3% mark, however, this may change as a result of international pressures.

 Generally, if inflation is seen to be increasing at a rate that is disproportionate to the health of the economy - or basically growing faster than it can sustain - then official rates may be raised to in order to reduce consumer spending and slow down the economy.